kkredit/incident-response-procedure/README.md

 ## 2.2 Incident Specific Procedures

+The following procedures apply only to particular incidents.

 ### 2.2.1 Incident: Distributed Denial Of Service

+#### 2.2.1.1 Configure Web Servers to Stop Floods

+#### 2.2.1.2 Coordinate with ISP to Block IPs

+#### 2.2.1.3 Post-incident Procedures

 ### 2.2.2 Incident: Insider Breach

+#### 2.2.2.1 Identify and Disable Compromised Accounts

+#### 2.2.2.2 Restore Data to Good State

+#### 2.2.2.3 Post-incident Procedures

 # 3. Scenario Discussions

+The following are not procedures, but discussions based on hypothetical situations designed to demonstrate the above procedures in action.

 ## 3.1 Scenario: Domain Name System (DNS) Server Denial of Service (DoS)